There’s an old cliché inscribed on countless wine labels: “Pairs well with cured meats and aged cheeses.”

 Stilton is a dense blue cheese with a pungent metallic funk that runs roughshod over most wines.
 The increased sugar content and alcoholic strength of fortified wines like Port tame the funk of Stilton, while the intensity of the cheese tempers the cloying sweetness of the wine.

-In other words, this pairing is truly greater than the sum of its parts, as both the cheese and the wine work in harmony to abate one another’s harsher flavors and create an elevated tasting experience.
+In other words, this classic wine and cheese pairing is greater than the sum of its parts, as both the cheese and the wine work harmoniously to diminish one another’s harsher flavors and create an elevated tasting experience.

 Recommended Wine: Cockburn’s Fine Tawny Port NV